Who Are We?

 The first position created for TUNM was one for a United Church Minister- The Reverend Grafton Antone, who served in that capacity for nine years.
 He established a wonderful framework for the ministry which we now conduct with urban Indigenous people.
 The Reverend Evan Smith has been the current serving United Church minister since 2014.

 A second position, for an Anglican priest, was also created and The Reverend Canon Andrew Wesley served in this position until 2015.
-In 2016, The Reverend Chris Harper joined TUNM as our Anglican Priest.
+In 2016, The Reverend Chris Harper joined TUNM as our Anglican Priest in 2017 and then moved on to become Bishop of Saskatoon.
+Our current Anglican priest is The Reverend Leigh Kern.

 A third position for a social and pastoral care worker with a particular focus on the needs of Indigenous women, was added to the ministry.
 This work is currently being carried out by Sandra Campbell.